 As a psychodynamic practitioner, I am interested in listening to you and trying to help you understand how past experiences, often from childhood, affect your life today and the way you view yourself.
+My goal is to create a safe therapeutic environment for you to feel emotional freedom.
 I also want to hear about your hopes, dreams, and fantasies.
-I don’t tell you what to do, be directive or give extensive advice, but through the forming of the therapeutic relationship, my hope is that you will feel safe and free to make your own choices.

 There is not one particular point in life when people turn towards therapy, but it is often when confronted by the sense of feeling stuck or not finding meaning in life.
 Significant events such as bereavement and loss, relationship difficulties, abuse, questioning who one is, or feeling lost are common reasons for seeking a therapist.
 Depression and anxiety are often present and very difficult to get over alone.